 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), noise-induced hearing loss (NIHL) affects 24 percent of Americans between the ages of 20 and 69.
 Fortunately, NIHL is preventable.
 Here are a few gift suggestions to help protect the hearing of your friends and family.

 - Ear Muffs: even a one-time noise event can damage hearing or cause permanent hearing loss.
 That’s why hobbyists who enjoy loud recreational activities will appreciate receiving a pair of noise-cancelling ear muffs.
 Prices begin at $15 online or from your favorite sporting goods store.

 - Vibes: Music aficionados will love receiving a pair of Vibes, specialized earplugs which lower the sound decibel in the listening environment without sacrificing sound clarity.
 Cost is $23.99 for one pair with case.

 Healthy hearing is the best gift

 Any season is a good time to start taking care of your hearing health.
 If you haven’t had a hearing evaluation recently, now is a good time to schedule one.
-Find a hearing healthcare professional you can trust in Healthy Hearing’s Find a Professional directory.
+Find a hearing healthcare professional you can trust in Healthy Hearing’s Find a Clinic directory.
 Good hearing is a gift you give yourself and those close to you every day of the year.